 Best Interest is the Polar Star

 G.S.
 50-13.2 provides that custody orders entered in a Chapter 50 case must award custody of a child to such person or persons “as will best promote the interest and welfare of the child.”
 Referred to as the best interest standard, appellate courts have interpreted this statute to mean that the “polar star” which guides the discretion of the trial judge in custody cases is the welfare and needs of the child.
-In re Pearl, 305 NC 640 (1982).
+In re Peal, 305 NC 640 (1982).

 The best interest standard requires that the court determine the environment that will “best encourage full development of the child’s physical, mental, emotional, moral and physical faculties.”
-In re Pearl.
+In re Peal.
 In making this determination, the court must consider “all relevant factors,” In re Shue, 311 NC 586 (1984), and findings of fact should address all characteristics of the parties relating to their physical, mental and financial fitness to care for the child.
 See Phelps v.
 Phelps, 337 NC 344 (1994)(proper to consider age of parent as well as parent’s decisions regarding the education and religious upbringing of the child).

 GS 50-13.2(a) requires that the court consider “all relevant factors” in making a custody determination, specifically “including acts of domestic violence between the parties, the safety of the child, and the safety of either party from domestic violence from the other party.”
 Orders for custody must include findings of fact that reflect the consideration of all relevant factors and support the determination of best interest.